Standards and best practices

 For questions regarding SIGs, working groups, or how to get in touch with a Node representative with the purpose of proposing an SBP, contact Malin Sandström.

-INCF supports the FAIR (Findable, Accessible, Interoperable, Reproducible) principles, and adherence to them is a requirement for an INCF-endorsed standard or best practice.
+INCF supports the FAIR (Findable, Accessible, Interoperable, Reusable) principles, and adherence to them is a requirement for an INCF-endorsed standard or best practice.
 Proposed SBPs also require letters of support from at least one independent community member or organization.
 Support letters should also state intention to adopt the SBP or show that the SBP has already been adopted.

 Proposing existing standards and best practices